Health & Safety

 COVID-19 Vaccine and Booster Requirements

-Marist’s Board of Trustees voted to require COVID-19 vaccinations for all students, faculty, and staff who are attending the College in person in academic year 2021-22.
+Marist’s Board of Trustees voted to require COVID-19 vaccinations for all students, faculty, and staff attending the College in person in academic year 2021-22.
 Based on guidance from our Medical Advisory Group, the Centers for Disease Control and Prevention, and New York State, Marist is continuing this requirement for 2022-23 academic year.
 All members of the Marist College community must be up-to-date with their COVID-19 vaccinations, as defined by the CDC, to participate in on-campus activities.
 Additionally, the College will strongly recommend individuals obtain a second booster, once eligible.
 All members of the Marist community must adhere to this policy by uploading their proof of vaccination and booster dose(s) to the Marist Health Services Patient Portal.
 Individuals who were previously approved for a medical or religious exemption from the COVID-19 vaccine requirement will need to renew their exemptions for the upcoming academic year.
 Please see the COVID-19 vaccine exemption page for additional information.

-- When you have completed your COVID-19 vaccine series documentation should be uploaded to: marist.medicatconnect.com.
+- Upload your COVID-19 vaccine documentation to: marist.medicatconnect.com.

 - If you have already uploaded your information, you can verify its status through the following instructions.
 Please do not contact Health Services to confirm the status of your upload.